In any populated area, be it sparsely or densely, there will always be elements of the humanity present that will take an interest in who sticks out.

-- martial law and state of emergency
+- Martial law and state of emergency

-- getting out of a riot
+- Getting clear of a riot

-- carrying valuables
+- Moving while carrying valuables

 Some of the benefits of being a gray man include:

-- to increase your chances of survival;
+- Increased chances of survival

 To see what it takes to become a gray man, read our suggestions and strategies below.